clamsproject/mmif/specifications/index.md

 }
 ```

-This view encodes that the span from character offset 0 to character offset 4 contains a semantic tag and that the catgeory is "dog-sound".
+This view encodes that the span from character offset 0 to character offset 4 contains a semantic tag and that the category is "dog-sound".
 This type can be traced to *TextDocument* "td1" in view "v2" via the `document` metadata property, and from there to the bounding box in the image.

 See section 3 with the MMIF examples for a more realistic and larger example.

-> We are here abstracting away from how the actual processing would proceed since we are focusing on the representation.
-In short, the CLAMS platform knows what kind of input an application requires and it would now that an NLP application requires a *TextDocument* to run on and it knows how to find all instance of *TextDOcument* in a MMIF file.
+We are here abstracting away from how the actual processing would proceed since we are focusing on the representation.
+In short, the CLAMS platform knows what kind of input an application requires and it would now that an NLP application requires a *TextDocument* to run on and it knows how to find all instance of *TextDocument* in a MMIF file.
+{: .box-note}